MaximilianSilchmueller/DVO-OsteoRisk-Calc/README.md

 - **Bugfix:**
   - Currently requires two clicks instead of one to collapse Risikogruppen; requires fix.
+  - When entering the age pressing "enter" reloads the page for some reason

 - **Ergebnis Section:**
   - Points for individual groups should be hidden or optionally viewed (perhaps behind a button), especially during the debugging phase.